dollarshaveclub/stickybits/README.md

 stickybits('selector');
 ```
 #### By default a selected stickybits element will:
--  stick to the top of the viewport when scrolled to vertically.
+-  stick elements to the top of the viewport when scrolled to vertically.
--  stick at bottom of it's parent when scrolled past the bottom of its parent.
+-  stick elements at the bottom of their parent when scrolled past.

 ## CSS Class Usage

-2 CSS classes will be added or removed by stickybits unrelated to the basic usage.
+3 CSS classes will be added or removed by stickybits unrelated to the basic usage.
 - `js-is-sticky` if the selected element is sticky.
 - `js-is-stuck` if the selected element is stopped at the bottom of its parent.
+= `js-stickybit-parent` so that styles can easily be added to the parent of a Stickbit

 ## Options